You're Paying Too Much to Run Your LLM (Sponsored)

 Let's recap the key takeaways:

-- The provider does not change.
-Use
+The provider does not change.
+Use Microsoft.EntityFrameworkCore.SqlServer and point the connection string at Azure SQL, with Encrypt=True.

-Microsoft.EntityFrameworkCore.SqlServerand point the connection string at Azure SQL, withEncrypt=True. - Open the firewall.
+Open the firewall.
 Azure SQL blocks all connections by default.
 Allow your IP for local work and Azure services for deployed apps.

-dotnet efin development, and your CI/CD pipeline or a migration bundle for production. - Always enable retries.
+Run migrations against the cloud database.
+Use dotnet ef in development, and your CI/CD pipeline or a migration bundle for production.

-EnableRetryOnFailurehandles the transient faults that are normal for a shared cloud database. - Go passwordless in production.
+Go passwordless in production.
 Microsoft Entra authentication with a managed identity removes the database password entirely.

 Azure SQL is a strong default when your data is relational, and you want a managed database without running SQL Server yourself.
-Start with a connection string to get moving, then add resilience and passwordless auth before you ship.

 If you want to go deeper, read these related articles: